 Abdominal separation or Diastasis Rectii is a normal part of pregnancy.
 It involves the connective tissue between your rectus abdominus muscles called the linea alba relaxing and expanding to allow for your uterus to expand as your baby grows.
 Once you give birth, it takes time for the abdominal muscles to come back together.
 Exercise should focus on alignment, correct breathing and connection with the pelvic floor.
-The worst thing you can do for a separation is crunches and sit ups.
-They cause the area to bulge as the tension in the linea alba has yet to return.
+It is recommended to initially avoid exercises that provide too much forward pressure on the abdominal wall until the tension in the linea alba returns.

 *** Tip: During and following pregnancy, learn how to get up from lying position to prevent putting too much pressure on your abdominal separation.
 From lying, roll onto your side, use your hand to push up into a seated position.
 This is how you should get up from a massage table too. ***

 As a mum, we are tired.
 All.
 The.
 Time.
 Especially in the early stages when our sleep is constantly broken by the needs of your bub.
-Even 4 years after having my son, I’m still having broken sleep and trying to juggle full time work.
 When you are already fatigued, your workouts should be focused on giving you more energy, as opposed to draining you.
 Strength training with bodyweight exercises, resistance bands, kettlebells and dumbbells are a great way to build a stronger body without exhausting you.

 Years after having children, our bodies go through the change of life and we enter menopause.
 This time of life involves a change in hormones again.
 The lack of Oestrogen in the body causes a weakening and thinning of the supporting structures of the pelvic floor, resulting in pelvic organ prolapse.
 The body may not show the stresses caused from a vaginal delivery until menopause so it’s important to be aware of the changes in our bodies and seek help when we are concerned.
 With exercise, low impact, strength training with a focus on changing position to reduce the pressure on your pelvic floor is needed so you can continue exercise well into menopause.